MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-passkey-fido2.md

 Currently in preview, administrators can use [Microsoft Graph and custom clients to provision FIDO2 security keys on behalf of users](https://aka.ms/passkeyprovision).
 Provisioning requires the [Authentication Administrator role](/entra/identity/role-based-access-control/permissions-reference#authentication-administrator) or a client application with UserAuthenticationMethod.ReadWrite.All permission.
 The provisioning improvements include:

-- The ability to request WebAuthn **creation Options** from Entra ID
+- The ability to request WebAuthn **creation Options** from Microsoft Entra ID
-- The ability to register the provisioned security key directly with Entra ID
+- The ability to register the provisioned security key directly with Microsoft Entra ID

 With these new APIs, organizations can build their own clients to provision passkey (FIDO2) credentials on security keys on behalf of a user.
 To simplify this process, three main steps are required.

-1. **Request** creationOptions for a user: Entra ID returns the necessary data for your client to provision a passkey (FIDO2) credential.
+1. **Request** creationOptions for a user: Microsoft Entra ID returns the necessary data for your client to provision a passkey (FIDO2) credential.
 This includes information such as user information, relying party ID, credential policy requirements, algorithms, registration challenge and more.
 2. **Provision** the passkey (FIDO2) credential with the creation Options: Use the `creationOptions` and a client that supports the Client to Authenticator Protocol (CTAP) to provision the credential.
 During this step, you need to insert you will need to insert the security key and set a PIN.
-3. **Register** the provisioned credential with Entra ID: Use the formatted output from the provisioning process to provide Microsoft Entra ID the necessary data to register the passkey (FIDO2) credential for the targeted user.
+3. **Register** the provisioned credential with Microsoft Entra ID: Use the formatted output from the provisioning process to provide Microsoft Entra ID the necessary data to register the passkey (FIDO2) credential for the targeted user.

 ## Enable passkeys using Microsoft Graph API